Voice Agent Integration Requirements: What to Look for in a White-Label Platform

 Compliance Integration Checklist:

-Platforms that charge extra for compliance features (like ChatDash's $200/month HIPAA add-on) force agencies to either absorb costs or exclude healthcare clients entirely.
+As of June 2026, platforms that charge extra for compliance features (such as ChatDash's $200/month HIPAA add-on layered on top of its annual plan) force agencies to either absorb costs or exclude healthcare clients entirely.
 Trillet includes HIPAA compliance on all white-label plans.
+To compare coverage across vendors, see Trillet's overview of white-label AI with built-in compliance.

 Frequently Asked Questions